On the Practical Use of Blaschke Decomposition in Nonstationary Signal Analysis: Challenges and proposed techniques

+{We now take a closer look at how this divide-and-conquer strategy improves the decomposition.
+Suppose $f(t)$ satisfies the AHM \eqref{model: AHM equation}.
+Assume $\epsilon$ is small and each $g_l(t)$ is analytic and the support of $\hat{g}_l$ is away from $0$ (see Section \ref{section: decomposition and IF results} for a discussion about this assumption).
+If $\hat{w}$ is well supported around $0$ and the window length is sufficiently long, $g_l(t)w(t)$ can be well approximated by an analytic function, and the spectral overlap of $g_l(t)w(t)$ and $g_{l'}(t)w(t)$ is negligible.
+Meanwhile, $T(t)w(t)$, remains a low frequency component.
+As a result, within each $f_j$, the trend and the AM of each IMT component can be better approximated by polynomials.
+Although a complete theoretical analysis of the windowed PDU under the general holomorphic function setup is not yet available, this reasoning explains how Challenge 1 is addressed.

-Additionally, if we have approximate prior knowledge of the IFs of different components, we can use this information to choose an appropriate window length.
-Specifically, if the window length $2T$ is shorter than the period of the low frequency component, $1/\phi'_1(t)$, the low frequency component in $f_j$ behaves like a trend since it does not complete a full oscillation.
-This enables the high-frequency component to be extracted first, even if it has a larger amplitude.
-Once the high-frequency component is extracted, continue with a larger window to extract the low frequency component.
-This procedure helps avoid mode-mixing and addresses Challenge 2.
+Following this discussion, it is clear that the choice of window width plays a critical role, analogous to the window selection problem in TF analysis.} When approximate prior knowledge of the IFs of different components is available, it can guide the selection of an appropriate window length.
+Specifically, if the window length $2T$ is shorter than the period of the low frequency component, e.g., $1/\phi'_1(t)$, the low frequency component in $f_j$ behaves like a trend since it does not complete a full oscillation.
+This enables the high-frequency component to be extracted first.
+Once the high-frequency components are identified, one can successively enlarge the window to extract lower-frequency components.
+This strategy helps avoid mode mixing and provides a practical solution to Challenge 2.
 Such prior information is often available in biomedical signals.
-For instance, in the PPG signals we study later, it is generally known that they contain cardiac and respiratory components, whose typical frequency ranges are well established in the literature except in rare cases.
+For instance, in the PPG signals we study later, it is generally known that they contain cardiac and respiratory components, whose typical frequency ranges are well established in the literature except in rare pathological cases.
+A systematic and automatic approach toward such width choice will be explored in our future work.